 Therapists suggested buying a bean bag set.
-However, I don’t run to the store if I can build it myself.
+However, I never run to the store if I can build something myself.
 I grew up with my own workshop with saws and paint aplenty.
 I like to create, whether it be a story or a wooden art project, I shared this interest with my Pops.
-We would spend hours, painting, drawing, tracing, sawing, sanding and creating anything that came to mind.
-Unfortunately, Pops has passed, but I like to think that his legacy continues when someone tells me to go out and “buy it.”
-I hear Pops say, “I’m not going down the road a piece when I can make it in my own backyard.”
+We would spend hours painting, drawing, tracing, sawing, sanding, and creating anything that came to mind.
+Unfortunately, Pops has passed, but I like to think that his legacy continues: When someone tells me to go out and “buy it”, I hear Pops say, “I’m not going down the road to buy a piece when I can make it in my own backyard.”

 For everyday play, we throw socks full of rice at a blank target, but if we get bored on a rainy or cold day we cover up the target with a poster board.
 I cut out the holes and then let the kids decorate the background then tape it or tack it onto the wooden base.
 Voila!
 A spiffy new target.